mehulagg/gitlab/doc/development/contributing/merge_request_workflow.md

 ## Merge request guidelines

 If you find an issue, please submit a merge request with a fix or improvement, if you can, and include tests.
+If the issue has not been verified by a product manager or member of the team, please start a dicussion with a PM.
 If you don't know how to fix the issue but can write a test that exposes the issue, we will accept that as well.
 In general, bug fixes that include a regression test are merged quickly, while new features without proper tests might be slower to receive feedback.
 The workflow to make a merge request is as follows: